 Inclement weather or unexpected situations sometimes force schools to delay, cancel or close early.
 On stormy or icy days, please listen to local radio stations or watch local news stations for information.
-When stations announce all Baraga County Schools are closed or closing, we are included in that.
+When stations announce all Baraga County Schools are closed or closing, Arvon Township School is included on the list.
+A Remind message will also be sent to families who opt to use the Remind application.

-In the event of an early dismissal, do not expect to be contacted by phone.
+In the event of an early dismissal, every effort will be made to contact families.
 Students will be dismissed according to the information provided on their early release form.
 Be prepared in advance!
 Make a plan with your child that should be followed if there is an early dismissal.